|

 As you know the relationships with the neighbor [Germany] became worse from March onwards.
 From that time on, the disturbances had already begun in our small shtetl's little world and our politicians used to gather in the bank and deal with questions.
 This continued until the 31st July when the first mobilisation occurred.
 Then darkness came to the shtetl, people cried.
 The whole town took to the streets, stood at the posts and argued about the situation in the bank.
 You can just imagine what took place.
 And in such circumstances I had to work, at a time when I anticipated that at any moment they would bring me the note (to mobilise).
 Every night I used to sit at Chaim's place and listen to the news.
 The outbreak of war was unfamiliar to us.
 We received the news that on Friday 1st September at 10 o'clock there was bombing and destruction.
 From that time on, normal life ceased.
 The farmers who obviously knew that the neighbor would also come, began coming into the town and buying unusual quantities, whatever they could, even bottles of perfume, as long as they spent the money.
 Every day when I lay down in bed I used to think that this would be for the last time.
 We lived in these frightening circumstances for the entire period of the next 16 days.
 They bombed Baranowicz three times on yomtov.
 You cannot imagine what went on here.
 We were expecting them.
 At night the town was dead, dark.
 It was forbidden to go out into the streets after 7 in the evening.
 Only those who were mobilised and guards were allowed out.
 During the day there were frequent alarms and people would run like madmen.
 Pits were dug throughout the entire town, to be used as hiding places.
 They were in the market place, next to the old girls where Vinereich was the commander, next to Sarah the daughter of Minke, behind the Bet Midrash and in various other places.
 I am writing all this to you in brief because if I survive I will tell you everything exactly.
 We lived in this way until the famous 17th September.

-I am sending you the names of those persons whom I remember were taken into the military: into the active-military-service of course, Ze'ev Tunik's son Nakhe, Y. Brukhansky the son of Berel, Hirsh Milcenzon, Tzivia Stragonowicz's husband, Eliyahu Makhtay's son, Leibl Ruditzky son of Prusinovke, Fytl and Velvel Bernshtein sons of Yosef Chaim, Velvl Ryser the shammos's son, Boaz Akselrod, Mikhl Brukhansky's son, Kliatshuk on Yurezdik the son of Melamed whom I think is a relative of yours.
+I am sending you the names of those persons whom I remember were taken into the military: into the active-military-service of course, Ze'ev Tunik's son Nakhe, Y. Brukhansky the son of Berel, Hirsh Milcenzon, Tzivia Stragonowicz's husband, Eliyahu Machtey's son, Leibl Ruditzky son of Prusinovke, Fytl and Velvel Bernshtein sons of Yosef Chaim, Velvl Reiser the shammos's son, Boaz Akselrod, Mikhl Brukhansky's son, Kliatshuk on Yurezdik the son of Melamed whom I think is a relative of yours.
 Also Borukh the son of Ozer, Menakhem the son of Kushner.
 Slutshak, Aharon Tunik, Yaakov Brukhansky the tailor, Esterkin's two sons, the younger son of the Priziers, Namme's grandson the son of Gershonowicz, Leibl the son of Yentl.
 In the meantime, from them (the enemy) no one came.
 Those that I underline until the 25/10, it is possible that they had already come.
-At the same time Tzipke and Yocheved Makhtay, Aharon's daughter was in Warsaw to give birth.
+At the same time Tzipke and Yocheved Machtey, Aharon's daughter was in Warsaw to give birth.
 We don't know about them.
-But I ask you that no one should know about this and no one God forbid, should see this letter.
+But I ask you that no one should know about this and no one G-d forbid, should see this letter.

 At about 3am my landlady woke me saying that I should dress quickly because German planes were flying over the town.
 I ran out and saw 9 planes but remarkably they were flying from an easterly direction, westwards and each time there were new ones and they were constantly flying westwards.
 There was a commotion in the town.
 The anti-aircraft-protection team, with bare hands to light up, were ready at their places.
 All the people are lying in the pits but Metsanes B runs up to me and says that the neighbor has moved and everyone is running to the market place because they are saying that their tanks are already there.
 It is understandable that I was also there but as one came into the market place, shooting could be heard, so you can understand what was happening in the market place.
 People were running like madmen to hide.
-The retreating head did the shooting.
+The retreating “head” did the shooting.
 In the meantime the police started gathering in our street, Potshtovve Street, on bicycles that were taken from Khatze Dovid Ruditzky and Berkowicz and fleeing in vehicles.
 I go to Pilsudski Street where people are whispering to each other and wheels are standing still.
 Suddenly a commotion can be heard from the corner of Shpitalne Street and iron bodies (defense forces) can be seen walking.
 At the corner of Pilsudski Street they were met with cries of joy because you cannot imagine how frightened we were by the Germans and they were only 100 km from us.

-They were showered with flowers but in a few days the enthusiasm disappeared.
-The reality and its tragic circumstances became evident.
-They came into the market place and stood still.
-Eliezer Radunsky started to kiss the tank and the hand of a soldier.
-At the same time they kept Yaakov Bernshtein and Shkolnik in a Kartuz Bereze and M. Makhtay at Kovel.
-They all came back.After staying a couple of minutes they went on further.
+After staying a couple of minutes they went on further.
 In about 10 minutes the cavalry began to come, then motorised infantry, cars and canons without an end.
-The shop keepers indicated that they wanted to give up the keys of their shops because it was not possible to sell the merchandise they were looting by force day and night.
+The shop keepers indicated that they wanted to give up the keys of their shops because it was not possible to sell the merchandise – they were looting by force day and night.
 When I awoke at 2am, people were already standing at the little railroad, waiting.
 So they told them that they must sell.
 A Militia was formed.
 They entered Berel P's shop and told him to give them a silver service and he gave it to them.
 For many people now it was a free-for-all.
 They would simply go into shops, dress themselves in whatever they needed and leave and still say that they have a good hand.
 In short, this is the situation.
 I have no more patience.
 Next time I will write more.

 When I told Khaim that I was going away and time was short because with each passing day the borders were more guarded, he wanted to go and bring me a note but it was impossible to travel.
 He informed me that the person was in Tel Aviv and not in Jerusalem.
 From him you will learn the address of the person in Tel Aviv.
 In the evening I was at your house.
 Your Mother cried from happiness that you would receive personal regards from her.
 There Khaim gave me, you know how much.
 Everyone looked well.
 Of course it would be fortunate for them if they could be where you are.
 I saw Maishe and Sholem almost every day.
 Of course you understand that there is no work at the bank.
 On the 15th they began working but only to collect money.
 Whether there is now something there, I don't know.